postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 ## Deleting a Partner Workspace

 Workspace Admins and Partner Managers can delete Partner Workspaces.
-To delete a Partner Workspace:

 1. On the workspace's **Overview** tab, select **Workspace Settings**.
 1. [Change the visibility of the workspace](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#changing-workspace-visibility) to **Private**.